-Falona Springs' CFO is located in the County of Wetaskiwin and is therefore subject to that county's MDP.
-The County of Wetaskiwin adopted the latest revision to this plan on April 11, 2023, under Bylaw 2023/05.
+Paradise Dairy's CFO is located in the County of Wetaskiwin and is therefore subject to that county's MDP.
+The County of Wetaskiwin adopted the latest revision to this plan on April 11, 2023, under Bylaw # 2023/05.

-As relevant here, section 11.6 of the MDP aims to "support" CFOs while "minimizing conflicts with surrounding land uses and negative impacts on the environment through land stewardship best practices".
+As relevant here, section 11.6 of the MDP aims to "support" CFOs while "minimizing conflicts with surrounding land uses and negative impacts on the environment through land stewardship best practices."
 Additionally, the MDP notes that, while CFOs are under provincial jurisdiction, it is the County's intent to "restrict new or expanded CFOs only in those locations where they are incompatible with neighbouring land uses or negatively impact sensitive environmental features".
-The MDP also explains the County's view that, the Municipal Government Act "requires" the County to identify where new CFOs "should" be located.
+The MDP also reports the County's view that the Municipal Government Act "requires" the County to identify where new CFOs should be located.

 Objective 11.6.1 supports CFOs at "appropriate locations".
-The proposed construction is located within an "appropriate location" as considered by the County and is therefore consistent with this objective.
+Paradise Dairy's existing CFO is located in an area designated as Agricultural and is not located in an exclusion zone.
+Therefore, the application is consistent with this policy.

 Objective 11.6.2 references the requirements of AOPA in determining Minimum Distance Separation for CFOs.
-This is likely not a land use provision, however the application meets the MDS requirements as set out in AOPA.
+This is likely not a land use provision; however, the application meets the MDS requirements as set out in AOPA.

 Objective 11.6.3 states 5 areas in which the County prohibits new or expanded CFOs within specified distances of the areas listed in the objective.

-Falona Springs' CFO is located outside all the specified setbacks, and therefore, the application is consistent with this objective.
+Paradise Dairy's CFO is located outside all the specified setbacks, and therefore, the application is consistent with this objective.

 Objective 11.6.4 states that, notwithstanding objective 11.6.3, the County will support expanding or upgrading existing CFOs where "upgrades in technology and/or practices result in improved manure management and/or mitigation of negative impacts on surrounding land uses and the environment".

-As noted in section 7 of the decision summary, the CFO's proposed facilities pose a low potential risk to both groundwater and surface water, and meet the technical requirements set out in AOPA.
+As noted in section 8 of the decision summary, the CFO's proposed facilities pose a low potential risk to both groundwater and surface water, which arguably may "result in improved manure management and/or mitigation of negative impacts on surrounding land uses and the environment".
 However, this policy likely isn't a "land use provision" because it calls for discretionary judgements about what applications the County will support.